 - Wholesale items

-From what you read earlier about starting a blog, you can tell that it takes a lot of work and time.
+From what you read earlier about starting a blog, you probably know that it takes a lot of work and time.
 It can take months before your site starts earning you a profit.
 Some people expedite this process by purchasing existing websites, which can run $1,000+.

 You can find existing blogs and websites for sale on Flippa, which gives you information like: